tomas-rojo/apisix-keycloak/README.md

-In a Minikube cluster we can run
+In a Minikube cluster we can install Apisix using a Helm Chart

 ```
 helm repo add apisix https://charts.apiseven.com \